1999 Maine Black Bears football team

 The 1999 Maine Black Bears football team represented the University of Maine in the 1999 NCAA Division I-AA football season.
 They played their home games at Alfond Stadium as a member of the Atlantic 10 Conference.
 They were led by seventh-year head coach Jack Cosgrove.
 The Black Bears finished the season 4–7, 3–5 in conference play, to finish tied for sixth in the Atlantic 10.

-Previous season

-The Black Bears finished the 1998 season with a record of 6–5, with a 3–5 mark in the Atlantic 10 Conference to finish in a tie for third place in the New England Division.